 To make cardboard, manufacturers need wood pulp, and that requires cutting down trees.
 Most people are quick to point out that we plant trees, so the raw material is from a renewable source.
 But that assumes that all cardboard boxes come from sustainable forests where they continually plant new trees to replace the ones cut down.

 If that were the case, regulatory bodies like the FSC wouldn't have to exist.
 According to a recent Greenpeace report, the FSC is struggling to keep companies in line1.
 As we know, when forest resources are consumed faster than we can replace them, it affects wildlife too.
 These animals lose their habitat, become endangered, and are vulnerable to extinction.

 Cardboard boxes are recyclable or at least compostable and are sometimes reusable.
-However, some people just simply trash all the cardboard packaging they receive, along with other household waste.
+However, some people simply trash all the cardboard packaging they receive and other household waste.
 In 2018, 67.7 million tons of paper and cardboard ended up in the United States solid waste stream3.

 Landfill space is very important to waste management, and the space for it is supposed to be limited.
 But if avoidable waste keeps piling up in landfills, we will run out of space.
-Landfills are not an only eye sore but highly polluting, and we certainly don't want more of them.
+Landfills are not only an eye sore but highly polluting; we certainly don't want more of them.

 One positive thing about cardboard is that it is biodegradable, but letting it decompose should be a last resort.
 That's because as it decays, it releases methane.
 Methane is one of the top greenhouse gasses causing the atmosphere to heat up.

 We can find these products almost anywhere in the world, but cardboard recycling facilities are not as common.
 Even where we have recycling plants, cardboard boxes contaminated with oil and grease can not be recycled (like pizza boxes).
 When thrown in the trash, cardboard contributes significantly to global warming.